timothymayor/myStartNG2020/Task_1/README.md

 and follow the steps provided to create your first app.

 Your app should display your basic information which includes:
-a.
-Your full name
+1. Your full name
-b.
-Slack Username
+2. Slack Username
-c.
-Start.NG email address
+3. Start.NG email address
-d.
-Tracks you belong to
+4. Tracks you belong to

 Create a new repo on GitHub, your repo name should be the name of your app (you can use any name)